KonstantinKhan/etl-assistant/QWEN.md

 ## Rules and conventions

+- !!!NECESSARILY!!!
+First of all, always read the documentation, if there is one.
 - Before completing a task, first of all, be sure to read the documentation for the module you plan to work with.
 - First of all, check the modules and files according to the documentation, only if you do not find any data in it, you can scan the project.